SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/TestingInSpec/TestingInSpec.md

 ### Testing your application

 In Spec, an application is responsible to run and gather the windows of your application.
 The pattern is to override the `start` method of your application.
-The method `start` is a hook method that is invoked when you execute your application using the `run` message as in `MyApplication new run`.
+The method `start` is a hook method that is invoked when you execute your application using the `run` message as in `ColorChooserApplication new run`.

 It is important to see that in the `start` method you should configure the presenter you are opening so that it knows its application.
 This is important so that the application knows the windows it is opening.